 - Traumatic injuries

-This is a general list of illnesses, injuries, and conditions that are covered by the VCF.
-It’s important to speak to someone who understands the compensation fund and what it can provide in order to assess your individual situation.
+This is a general list of illnesses, injuries, and conditions that have been addressed by the VCF.
 For a more specific breakdown of conditions covered by the Victim Compensation Fund.